What's the best option for heating a kitchen? Check out what the experts say

 Discreet kitchen skirting heating

 Skirting heating is another option for adding a discreet heating system to your kitchen.
-This system typically sees a heating system incorporated into a skirting board design which can be run along the length of a room, but skirting heating can also be provided in a ‘plinth’ version to be installed at the base of kitchen units, or fitted wardrobes for example.
+This system typically incorporates a heating element into a skirting board design, which can run along the length of a room.
+Skirting heating can also be provided in a ‘plinth’ version, installed at the base of kitchen units or fitted wardrobes, for example.

 Skirting heating is especially useful when wall space is at a premium and leaving space for a radiator might compromise the kitchen design.